julianganjs/rs232-communication-interface/README.md

 # RS232 Communication Interface
 This repository contains the VHDL module and testbench codes for an RS232 communication interface.
 RS232 is a protocol for the interchange of serial binary data between two devices.
 It is a link used to connect DTE and DCE equipment for serial communication.

+## Code Structure
+- [Rs232Rxd.vhd](): This code contains the RS232 receiver design.
+- [Rs232Txd.vhd](): This code contains the RS232 transmitter design.
+- [RS232.vhd](): This code packs the RS232 receiver and transmitter into a single VHDL design.
+- [TopLevelRS232.vhd](): This code  is the top-level design and includes three components, D4to7, Scan4Digit and RS232, so that it allows in-coming RS232 serial data to be received and displayed on 7-segment LEDs, while the 8-bit parallel data set by eight slide switches can be sent out over the RS232 cable.
+- [D4to7.vhd](): This code converts the received binary code to a 7-segment representation.
+- [scan4Digit.vhd](): This code send the four digits to four 7-segment displays.
+- [tb_Rs232Rxd.vhd](): This code contains the testbench for the RS232 receiver design.
+- [tb_Rs232Txd.vhd](): This code contains the testbench for the RS232 transmitter design.
+- [tb_TopLevelRS232.vhd](): This code contains the testbench for the RS232 top-level design.

 ## Methodology
 - ### Data Transmission
   The transmission of data is represented by a sequence of voltage levels.
 The voltage levels are output as either positive or negative, and utilizes a reference point of zero volts.
 Additionally, an internal clock signal is utilized for the synchronization of timing of which the bits are sent out.